LoricAndre/awesome-sieve-filters/README.md

 - [ ] Organize the filters into categories
 - [ ] Create a pull request template
 - [ ] Create an issue for filter ideas or requests
+- [ ] Add GitHub action for publishing